pypose/pypose/examples/module/pcr/readme.md

     ICP

         optional arguments:
         -h, --help              show this help message and exit --device DEVICE         cuda or cpu
-        --steps STEPS               maximum number of ICP will step, default: 200 --patience PATIENCE         number of steps with no loss 'decreasing' is seen, default: 5 --decreasing DECREASING     relative loss decreasing used to count the number of patience steps, default: 1e-3 --verbose                   print a message for each step, default: False --save SAVE                 location of png files to save --show                      show plot, default: False
+        --steps STEPS           maximum number of ICP will step, default: 200 --patience PATIENCE     steps with no loss 'decreasing' is seen, default: 5 --decreasing DECREASING relative loss decreasing used to count the number of patience steps, default: 1e-3 --verbose               print a message for each step, default: False --dataroot DATAROOT     dataset location
+        --save SAVE             location of png files to save --show                  show plot, default: False